-- Students in Grades 4 through 12 will be required to wear masks in all public school spaces (e.g. hallways, learning commons and on school buses) and can choose to wear them while seated in class.
+- Students in Grades 4 through 12 are required to wear masks in all public school spaces (e.g. hallways, learning commons and on school buses) and can choose to wear them while seated in class.

-- Masks will be optional for younger students in Kindergarten through Grade 3.
+- Masks are optional for younger students in Kindergarten through Grade 3.

-- All teachers and staff - teachers, support staff, bus drivers, etc - will be required to wear masks in settings where two metres of physical distancing cannot be maintained.
+- All teachers and staff - teachers, support staff, bus drivers, etc - are required to wear masks in settings where two metres of physical distancing cannot be maintained.